Table of Contents

 Black oxide is some super thin stuff.
 That’s why it feels so much like bare steel.
 It’s a coating that’s created by applying a chemical to the steel that causes it to oxidize (rust) into the inert black oxide rather than the brown ferrous oxide we fear.
 This layer of oxidation is extremely thin, more so than any other coating or plating method out there.
 However, black oxide also doesn’t do a lot for you unless you oil your bar, which activates the black oxide’s corrosion resistance.
 And black oxide always rubs off over time, not only from power rack abrasion but just from your hands, which is the main gripe about it from lifters.

 Zinc can be bright colored or coated over with a layer of black.
 Both feel good and aren’t slippery.
-A lot of tools and hardware (bolts, nails, etc) are zinc plated.
+Zinc plating is done in many industries and is applied to a lot of tools and hardware.

 Cerakote, while not new itself, is one of the latest coatings that bar manufacturers have started using.
 Cerakote is a brand name of a hard and durable ceramic coating, touting a long track record in its use on firearms.
 The reason it got introduced to bars is it can easily be colored and can even be applied in detailed patterns.
 Aside from style, colors are nice for identifying a bar among others in a gym.